bencline1/Allpix_GaAs/doc/usermanual/framework-modules-manager.md

 1. Modules already loaded before from an earlier section header

-2. All directories in the global configuration parameter `librarydirectories` in the provided order, if this parameter exists.
+2. All directories in the global configuration parameter `library_directories` in the provided order, if this parameter exists.

 3. The internal library paths of the executable, that should